learnbyexample/Command-line-text-processing/ruby_one_liners.md

 * named capture groups `(?<name>` or `(?'name'`
 * for backreference, use `\k<name>`
+* both named capture groups and normal capture groups cannot be used at the same time

 ```bash
 $ # same as: perl -pe 's/(?<fw>\w+) (?<sw>\w+)/$+{sw} $+{fw}/'